First Alert Forecast: dryness holds Thursday, rain chances gel soon after

 WILMINGTON, N.C.
 (WECT) - Good Thursday to you and thanks for checking into your First Alert Forecast!
-A cool, dry fall high pressure cell will continue to grace the Cape Fear Region for your Thursday with an extension of the crisp, comfy air you felt Wednesday.
-Enjoy a generous supply of sunshine, light northeasterly breezes, low humidity levels, and afternoon high temperatures in the seasonable middle 70s.
+Temperatures this afternoon are mainly in the lower to middle 70s, with temperatures close to 80 in the days ahead.
+A cool, dry fall high pressure cell will continue to grace the Cape Fear Region through the end of the calendar week, albeit with a few more clouds, compared to days past.
+This will also keep rain chances on the low end.

+Thursday and Friday night lows will run warmer than normal and only drop to the middle and upper 50s.
+Lows in the middle and upper 60s are expected through early next week.

 Your extended forecast features near or above average temperatures and spotty rain chances as a front wiggles into, but fails to pass cleanly through, the Carolinas.
+A better chance of cooler temperatures could come by early November.
 Catch your seven-day planning forecast for Wilmington right here and remember: anytime, on your terms, you can dial up a ten-day forecast tailored to your specific location on your free WECT Weather App.
 Take care, friends!

 Copyright 2019 WECT.
 All rights reserved.